Offered in: Chicago

 Courses taken for the major must be taken on a letter grade basis.
 A grade of C- is the minimal acceptable grade for a course to be applied to the major, or to be acceptable as a prerequisite for subsequent courses.
 A minimum cumulative GPA of 2.0 is required for all courses in the major.
 However, it is important to note that the clinical affiliates have their own GPA requirements and may not accept grades of C- for certain required prerequisite courses.

 Each of the areas of study has its own prerequisite courses and requirements.
-These programs require students to complete all required course work before applying to the clinical affiliate.
+These programs require students to complete all required coursework before applying to the clinical affiliate.
 Students are not guaranteed admission into the clinical training portion of the degree.
 Students must make certain they are fully aware of each area's specific acceptance requirements.
-Students interested in these health care careers should seek early guidance from the health coordinator in the Department of Biological, Chemical and Physical Sciences.
+Students interested in these health care careers should seek early guidance from the health coordinator in the Department of Biological, Physical, and Health Sciences.

 - AP biology credit with a score of 3.0 or higher may apply toward the major in biology or the general education requirements after consultation with an advisor.